 Business Partner / Supporting Founder

 Born and raised in the great mid-western state of Ohio, Jason is a direct connection to the famed "6 degrees of Dayton" (in which everyone you know can unsuspectingly be traced to that fantastic city of the Buckeye nation).
 He enjoys long infomercials, sitting in suburbian traffic, and can fix one mean, tall glass of rootbeer float.
-He's a huge Batman fan and you can usually spot him on or off the set wearing his Batman gear, purchased at his favorite Batman T shirt site.
+He's a huge Batman fan and you can usually spot him on or off the set wearing one of his Batman t shirts, purchased at his favorite Batman T shirt site.
 In cool weather outdoors, it'll be a Batman hoodie.
 "It's become a matter of good karma - don't want to mess with that by wearing anything else!"

 Jason eventually left the north to Alpharetta, Georgia where he began work with his cousin on a company called Mirror Image Pictures, constructing local and regional commercials, music videos and corporate productions out of both Cincinnatti and Atlanta.
 The group grew into a small scale rental business which was introduced locally to Andrew Riggs and ultimately Nick Gant at Gulfstream Aerospace down in Savannah.